 Diabetes

-Diabetes is estimated to affect more than 4 million people in the UK, and is set to rise to 5 million before 2025.
+Diabetes affects millions of people in the UK.
 Prescription Doctor offers a number of treatments for diabetes, which are dispensed from a UK pharmacy and delivered in discreet packaging.

 View treatments Read more Learn how we work